flungo-docker/jenkins-plus/README.md

 # Jenkins Plus

 An extension of the official [Jenkins docker image](https://hub.docker.com/_/jenkins/) providing additional tools and utilities installed to assist with builds.
-This is based on the alpine tag of the Jenkins image and adds the following packages:
+Images are provided for both the `latest` and `alpine` tags of the Jenkins image, both containing the following extra packages:

 - cloc
 - graphviz